-A storage provider is a software component that is either offered by vSphere or is developed by a third party through the vSphere APIs for Storage Awareness (VASA).
-Storage providers integrate with a variety of storage entities that include external physical storage and storage abstractions, such as Virtual SAN and Virtual Volumes.
-Storage providers can also support software solutions, for example, I/O filters developed through vSphere APIs for I/O Filtering.
+A storage provider is a software component that is offered by VMware or developed by a third party through vSphere APIs for Storage Awareness (VASA).
+The storage provider can also be called VASA provider.
+The storage providers integrate with various storage entities that include external physical storage and storage abstractions, such as

-Generally, vSphere uses storage providers to obtain information about storage topology, status, and storage data services offered in your environment.
-This information appears in the vSphere Web Client.
-The information helps you to make appropriate decision about virtual machine placement and to monitor your storage environment.
+About Storage Providers Generally, vCenter Server and ESXi use the storage providers to obtain information about storage configuration, status, and storage data services offered in your environment.
+This information appears in the vSphere Client.
+The information helps you to make appropriate decisions about virtual machine placement, to set storage requirements, and to monitor your storage environment.

 Storage Providers and Data Representation vCenter Server and ESXi communicate with the storage provider to obtain information that the storage provider collects from underlying physical and software-defined storage, or from available I/O filters. vCenter Server can then display the storage data in the vSphere Client.